 Isn't Cannabis Legal In California?

-Indio, the town where Ariana Grande, Childish Gambino, and Zedd will entertain the masses this year, has decided not to allow recreational sales.
+Indio, the town where Ariana Grande, Childish Gambino, and Zedd will entertain the masses this year, has decided to opt out of recreational sales.
 They are firm; selling, cultivating, and distributing marijuana is illegal within the town, even during the fest.
 This means that consumers aren’t able to legally buy marijuana anywhere near the festival, but the possession of marijuana is still legal for those 21+ in Indio.

 The opinions of Coachella’s founder Philip Anschutz also may have helped inform the no-marijuana policy.
 Anschutz has reportedly donated to anti-marijuana (and anti-gay) groups in the past.